spotty-java/spotty/README.md

 final Spotty spotty = Spotty.builder()
     .port(int port) // server port
     .maxRequestBodySize(int maxRequestBodySize) // maximum request body size in bytes that server can accept, 10Mb by default

-    // when session is expired it must be removed from memory,
+    // when the session is expired it must be removed from memory
-    // to do it Spotty has watcher that checks every 10 seconds (by default) if session is expired and ready to remove
+    // to do this, Spotty has a watcher that checks every 10 seconds (by default) if the session is expired and is ready to be removed
-    // to customize this you can use this builder function .sessionCheckTickDelay(int sessionCheckTickDelay, TimeUnit timeUnit)
+    // to customise this you can use this builder function .sessionCheckTickDelay(int sessionCheckTickDelay, TimeUnit timeUnit)

-    .defaultSessionTtl(long defaultSessionTtl) // set default session ttl (1 day by default) .defaultSessionCookieTtl(long defaultSessionCookieTtl) // set default SSID cookie ttl (Spotty session id cookie) .reactorWorkers(int reactorWorkers) // number threads that handles queue of requests .build();
+    .defaultSessionTtl(long defaultSessionTtl) // set default session time-to-live (1 day by default) .defaultSessionCookieTtl(long defaultSessionCookieTtl) // set default SSID cookie time-to-live (Spotty session id cookie) .reactorWorkers(int reactorWorkers) // number of threads that handles the queue of requests (24 by default) .build();
 ```